 There are larger plates including homemade ravioli of hay-baked carrot and ricotta with brown butter and hazelnuts and a tempting array of desserts – lemon sheep’s milk ice cream, for example, and the ultimate Paris-Brest (a Parisian bistro classic).
 Drinks-wise, there are several wines on tap and, for something soft, homemade sodas (including yuzu-ade) and watermelon iced tea.
 It’s all set in a warm, elegantly designed space – expect reclaimed stone, natural linens and outdoor seating.

-Ethos, Eastcastle Street
+Ethos, Eastcastle Street – for vegetarian food

 A strictly vegetarian, affordable dining restaurant just minutes from Oxford Street with a self-service, pay-by-weight concept.